ads2280/open-clio/README.md

 - Launch a web interface to explore the results

 ### 4. Explore your results
-The tool automatically opens a web browser showing:
-- **Cluster overview**: See all your conversation groups
-- **Hierarchy view**: How detailed groups relate to broader categories
-- **Example explorer**: Click any cluster to see the actual conversations
+When clustering is complete, the command above automatically opens a web browser where you can navigate through your clusters, from high-level categories down to individual examples.

 You can also explore the output files in `save_path` for a quick overview of clusters:
 - `combined.csv`: All conversations with their cluster assignments